A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## Part 5: Harrowing the Hook (XP 470, Party Level 10)

   - Note that many of the encounters are lower threat, but with a very alert guard, several encounters will run together.
-The total XP of encounters in the clan hold is around 350 - which is a well beyond extreme encounter and a TPK - if the party dont find a way to break it into smaller chunks.
+The total XP of encounters in the clanhold is around 350 - which is a well beyond extreme encounter and a TPK - if the party dont find a way to break it into smaller chunks.

 ### Valley of Broken Trees (40xp, trivial threat)